 My goal for these themed weeks is to keep the learning (and activities) light and fun, while still allowing for us to explore some topics we might not otherwise get to.
 Plus, there’ll be a bank of activities, both ones that require parental involvement and some that don’t, that will help keep the kids interested and occupied.

 Here’s the list of topics I’m doing this summer.

 I’ll put together a printable with the list of activities, supplies needed, and any links or instructions included.
-For my subscribers, these will be free!
-If you aren’t a subscriber, sign up here.
-Otherwise, they will be available for purchase in my shop.
+They will be available for purchase in my shop.